Most Dangerous Coding Errors from CWE (Common Weakness Enumeration)

 The US National Security Agency (NSA) has helped put together a list of the most dangerous coding errors called Common Weakness Enumeration.

-This is a list of the top 25 most dangerous coding errors that can lead to security holes or vulnerable areas, targeted by cybercriminals.
+This list lists the top 25 most dangerous coding errors that can lead to security holes or vulnerable areas targeted by cybercriminals.
 Experts say many of these errors are not well understood by programmers.
-According to the SANS Institute in Maryland, just two of the errors led to more than 1.5m website security breaches during 2008.
+According to the SANS Institute in Maryland, two errors led to over 1.5 million website security breaches during 2008.

-More than 30 organisations, including the NSA, the Department of Homeland Security, Microsoft, and Symantec published the document, which gives developers a minimum set of coding errors that must be eradicated before customers use the software.
+Over 30 organisations, including the NSA, the Department of Homeland Security, Microsoft, and Symantec, published the document, giving developers a minimum set of coding errors that must be eradicated before customers use the software.

-Patrick Lincoln, director of the Computer Science Laboratory at SRI International, told the BBC that if programmers prevented these errors from appearing in their code, it would deter the majority of hackers.
+Patrick Lincoln, director of the Computer Science Laboratory at SRI International, told the BBC that if programmers prevented these errors from appearing in their code, it would deter most hackers.

 This list is primarily for people who have the first responsibility for designing a system.
-Veteran programmers have probably learnt the hard way whereas a brand new programmer will be making more basic errors.Patrick Lincoln
+Veteran programmers have probably learnt the hard way, whereas a new programmer will make more basic errors.Patrick Lincoln

-Previously, most advice has focused on vulnerabilities that can result from programming errors.
+Previously, most advice focused on vulnerabilities resulting from programming errors.
 This top 25 list examines the actual programming errors themselves.

-We need to make sure every programmer knows how to write code that is free of the top 25 errors, and then we need to make sure every programming team has processes in place to find and fix these problems, both in existing code and future code, as well as having the tools needed to verify code is free of errors.
+We need to ensure every programmer knows how to write code free of the top 25 errors.
+Then, we need to ensure every programming team has processes to find and fix these problems, both in existing and future code and have the tools to verify that the code is error-free.

 The US Office of the Director of National Intelligence, the principal adviser to the President, the National Security Council and the Homeland Security Council also lent their support to the list.